-Say, you are checking out a few items that are for sale on a website.
+Say, you are checking out a few items for sale on a website.
 If you see pictures of a person belonging to a region or culture different from yours using those products, how likely are you to buy that product?
-I’d say, probably not as likely as when you see someone from your own region who you can relate to more easily.
+I’d say, probably not as likely as when you see someone from your region which you can relate more easily.

-In the first article of this series, we looked at the history of eCommerce and how it opened up a lot of doors for small and big businesses alike.
+In the first article of this series, we looked at the history of eCommerce and how it opened up many doors for small and big businesses.
 It helped them find and cater to customers beyond the boundaries of cities, states, and countries.
-Today, all eCommerce brands have a customer base which is diverse – their customers speak different languages, belong to different cultures, and have varied sensibilities.
-Localization comes really close to providing a personalized eCommerce experience to individual customers.
+Today, all eCommerce brands have a diverse customer base – their customers speak different languages, belong to different cultures, and have varied sensibilities.
+Localisation comes really close to providing a personalised eCommerce experience to individual customers.

-However, eCommerce localization is easier said than done.
-Localizing every element of your website – language, visuals, descriptions, symbols – can be quite challenging.
-One must have an in-depth experience of that particular culture and be a native speaker of the language to do a good job of localizing the website.
-Hence, many brands seek help of eCommmerce localization services to create a culturally relevant experience for their customers.
+However, eCommerce localisation is easier said than done.
+Localising every element of your website – language, visuals, descriptions, symbols – can be pretty challenging.
+One must have an in-depth experience of that particular culture and be a native speaker of the language to do an excellent job localising the website.
+Hence, many brands seek help from eCommerce localisation services to create a culturally relevant experience for their customers.

-Localization, when done wrong, can offend your customers or cause them to lose their trust in your brand.
-In this article, we’ll discuss some eCommerce localization mistakes brands have made and the lessons we can learn from them.
+Localisation, when done wrong, can offend your customers or cause them to lose their trust in your brand.
+In this article, we’ll discuss some eCommerce localisation mistakes brands have made and the lessons we can learn from them.

 Snapdeal, too, got its interface translated into multiple languages through machine translation.
 While this decision was expected to be met with cheers from their non-English speaking Indian customers, it resulted in many inaccurate translations.

 For instance, the product tagline for Davidoff Cool Water Men (125 ML) was translated to ‘एक सूक्ष्म अभी तक बोल्ड छाप बनाता है’ in Hindi.
-When translated to English, the Hindi tag line means “one subtle till now makes bold imprint.”
 If you are a native speaker of Hindi, you would know that something is not quite with the translation.
-For instance, ‘अभी तक’ when translated to English means ’till now’, and not ‘yet.’
+When translated to English, the Hindi tagline means “one subtle till now makes a bold imprint.”
+For instance, ‘अभी तक’ when translated to English means ’till now, and not ‘yet.’

 Snapdeal chose the machine translation route as “they upload over hundreds of products and associated content online on a daily basis.”